 - If it’s going to be cooler with no rain, instructions will depend specifically on your climate and type of plants.

-Returning from Vacation
+Caring for Plants After Returning from Vacation

-When returning from vacation, walk the beds, check your containers and houseplants to see how everything held up while you were gone.
+When returning from vacation, walk the beds, and check your containers and houseplants to see how everything held up while you were gone.

 Doing so is important because it will alert you to issues early on that arose while away.